CraftySalamander/RTS_Overlay/Readme.md

     * After testing the web overlay, it is highly recommended to download the local version to improve the speed, work offline and customize the experience.
 [Click here](https://github.com/CraftySalamander/RTS_Overlay/archive/refs/heads/master.zip), unzip and open *docs/index.html* with any web browser.
 Alternatively, you can click on the installation button in the URL bar (for Chrome and Edge) to install it locally.
     * The development (non-stable) version is available [here](https://craftysalamander.github.io/RTS_Overlay/).
 * **Python solution**: Follow the instructions in the [Python configuration](https://github.com/CraftySalamander/RTS_Overlay?tab=readme-ov-file#python-configuration) section below.
     * For each game, a pre-compiled version in zip package is available (no need to install the python environment, only unzip and click on the game EXE).
 It is provided as a link (see games list below).
-Note that some antivirus softwares do not like EXE in zip files donwload from the internet (and you might need to ask an exception if you decide to use this solution).
+Note that some antivirus softwares do not like EXE in zip files download from the internet (and you might need to ask an exception if you decide to use this solution).

 The web-based solution is easier to use and is a good first step when trying *RTS Overlay*.
 The python solution (from source or pre-compiled) offers some additional functionalities: